timnew/timnew.github.com/source/_posts/2012-04-08-textmate-command-to-create-new-post-for-jekyll.md

----
 layout: post
-title: "TextMate command to create new post for jekyll"
+title: TextMate command to create new post for jekyll
-description: ""
+tags:
+  - textmate
+  - jekyll
+  - tmbundle
+  - bash
+  - shell
+  - script
-category: textmate
+categories: textmate
-tags: ["textmate", "jekyll", "tmbundle", "bash", "shell", "script"]
-tagline:
-languages: ["bash"]
+comments: true
+date: 2012-04-08 08:00:00
 ---
 Here is a bash script that acts as a TextMate command, which enables blogger to create new post without leaving TextMate.
 It depends on "Post" task of the Rakefile in Jekyll Bootstrap.